Established in 2003, the All Iowa Reads program is one of the first projects to be provided by the Iowa Center for the Book.

 - 2008.
 Digging to America by Anne Tyler

-Be available in paperback, large print, and unabridged audio editions by January 1st of the selection year
+- Be available by January 1st of the selection year in the following formats:

 It is desirable, but not required, that the book:

 - is a recent publication that has not been widely read